dekiller82/MVLP/README.md

 3.  **Normal Use**: On subsequent launches, the app will automatically find and reconnect to your saved devices.
 The Multiviewer integration will start, and your panel will be ready for the race!

+## Spotify Integration Setup

+To display album art from Spotify, you need to set up a Spotify Developer application.

+1.  **Go to the Spotify Developer Dashboard**: Log in with your Spotify account at [developer.spotify.com/dashboard](https://developer.spotify.com/dashboard).
+2.  **Create an App**:
+    - Click "Create App".
+    - Give it a name (e.g., "MVLP Display") and a description.
+    - Agree to the terms.
+3.  **Get Credentials**:
+    - Once the app is created, you will see your **Client ID**.
+Click "Show client secret" to see the **Client Secret**.
+You will need both of these.
+4.  **Set the Redirect URI**:
+    - In your app's dashboard, click "Edit Settings".
+    - In the "Redirect URIs" field, add `http://localhost:8888/callback`.
+    - Click "Save" at the bottom.
+5.  **First-Time Run in MVLP**:
+    - The first time you enable the Spotify integration in MVLP, it will prompt you to enter your Client ID and Client Secret.
+    - After you enter them, a browser window will open asking you to authorize the application.
+Log in and accept.
+    - You will be redirected to a blank page (this is normal).
+You can now close the browser tab.
+The album art should now appear on your panel when a song is playing.

 ## Acknowledgements